thu-tram/mangg-may-tinh/wireless/cellular.md

 Notice that none of the network components are running a routing protocol to find paths.
 Instead, the manager is telling the routers how to forward packets.
 Each user will need their own set of tunnels, so the network is storing per-user state (e.g. one table entry for each connected user).

 How do we actually implement these rules?
 For example, how does the radio gateway know when an incoming packet is coming out of the blue tunnel?
 We can use encapsulation.
-When entering a tunnel, we can add a new header, indicating that the packet is traveling through that tunnel (e.g. ``this packet is traveling through the blue tunnel'').
+When entering a tunnel, we can add a new header, indicating that the packet is traveling through that tunnel (e.g. "this packet is traveling through the blue tunnel").
 On the other end, when the packet exits the tunnel, the gateway looks at the extra header and knows which tunnel the packet came from.
 The gateway can then use this information to decide where to forward the packet next.

 <img width="900px" src="/assets/wireless/8-053-exchange3.png">